alexharri/website/posts/icelandic-developer-survey-2024.md

 With a population of around 380,000 people, Icelandic companies are generally small to medium-sized.
 Very few Icelandic companies, outside of municipalities and healthcare, reach over 1,000 employees.

-The following chart shows the distribution of company sizes which the respondents work at.
+The following chart shows the distribution of company sizes at which the respondents work.

 <BarChart data="company-size-count" horizontal minWidth={440} />

-A lot of people working in companies with more than 300 people!
+A lot of Icelandic developers working at companies with more than 300 people!
 Here we can see the same data on company sizes, grouped by industry:

 <BarChart data="company-size-by-industry" stacked horizontal height={300} minWidth={570} />